jnaidu/covisint-gitbook-portal-service/targeting_content/README.md

     * Ease of Administration: Simple
 1. Content managers can publish content that is immediately available to all members of one particular site
 2. A web content article can be created in a specific site
-i.
-Site to which all the members have access ii.
-Content can be syndicated to another site
+    1. Site to which all the members have access
+    2. Content can be syndicated to another site
-1. Only members of the site where the content is published will see it
+        * Only members of the site where the content is published will see it
 c.
 The content is permissioned to a role shared by the site members
 i.
 Site Member
 1. Membership driven by Service Package